 Direct Support Professional

-I. SUMMARY STATEMENT: (Purpose, objectives and functions of the position)
+(Purpose, objectives, and functions of the position)

-The whole purpose of what we do is to provide people opportunity to “have a life”.
+The whole purpose of what we do is to provide people the opportunity to “have a life”.
 We strive to create an environment for people to do things safely, on their own, and to the fullest extent possible, as we do for ourselves in our own day-to-day lives.
 We do not “do for”, we “assist with”, we “support” and we “teach” in situations or activities that a person may not fully and safely be able to do things on their own.
 Our ultimate mindset needs to be that the individual will do all things and gain the maximum amount of independence as is possible, which means allowing people to be included in everything from community activity, to personal care, to eating, to being part of conversations.
 Allowing the people we support to fully experience life and have a life is our goal.

 II.
-JOB ANALYSIS:
+JOB ANALYSIS

-The Direct Support Professional (DSP) is responsible for maintaining a safe, clean, comfortable and healthy environment for the people they serve by providing the personal care necessary to meet their needs.
+The Direct Support Professional (DSP) is responsible for maintaining a safe, clean, comfortable, and healthy environment for the people they serve by providing the personal care necessary to meet their needs.
 The DSP assists in the development of socialization skills related to daily independent living, family, work, and community life.
 The DSP may at times be required to work independently.
 This requires the use of acquired knowledge to make sound decisions and manage emergency situations that may arise.
 Many of the tasks require the DSP to drive in order to run errands and transport people to and from work, activities and appointments.
 The DSP will be required to perform routine daily tasks such as assisting with bathing and dressing, shoveling snow, yard upkeep, groceries, laundry, and vacuuming.

 III.
-PRINCIPAL DUTIES AND RESPONSIBILITIES:
+PRINCIPAL DUTIES AND RESPONSIBILITIES

 COMMUNICATION: Must communicate directly and in a clear and courteous manner with the people they serve, coworkers, family members, guardians, caseworkers, and the public.
 The DSP must follow written and verbal directions and actively support JFM’s goals and philosophy.
 Communication with each person may be verbal, in writing, or through basic sign language or gestures as needed.
 Must be able to interpret body language, vocalizations, and physiological signs.
 Must be positive, consistent and appropriate in offering feedback, direction, coaching and support for a person’s psychological and emotional needs as outlined in the person’s plan.